jgressier/cfdtools/docs/cli.md

 For all `cfd*` tools, generic file input is supported by an automatic detection of file format through its file extension.
 If extension is not the required of missing, one can force format with `--fmt <format>`

 - IC3 format with either `.ic3` extension or `--fmt IC3` option. v2 or v3 detection is automatic.
+- GMSH format with `.msh` extension or `--fmt GMSH` option. v2.x or v4.x detection is automatic.